-It can grow as much as ten feet in a single year, so it will quickly cover your trellis, fence or gazebo and you will experience much more thrill when it presents you with its greatly anticipated fragrant blooms.
+A growing wisteria can grow as much as ten feet in a single year, so this flowering vine will quickly cover your trellis, fence or gazebo and you will experience much more thrill when it presents you with its greatly anticipated fragrant blooms.

-Wisteria trees blossom incomparably colorful and fragrant.
+Wisteria vines blossom incomparably, are colorful and fragrant.
 They serve as a delight for all the senses.
 If you have pets, livestock, or children, you should consider carefully before planting wisteria because the roots, stems, leaves, and especially the seeds contain poison.

 You should position your wisteria plants to get ample amount of sunlight.
-These plants need a minimum of six hours of sunlight every day.
+These plants need a minimum of six hours of full sun every day.
 The plant can grow well in partial shade, but this placement may result in few or no flowers.

 You can plant your new wisteria in the springtime and enjoy the foliage through the summer.
-Alternately, you can plant it in the fall, allow it to enjoy winter, and emerge the following spring.
+Alternately, you can plant Wisteria vines in the fall, allow it to enjoy winter, and emerge the following spring.

 When you plant, dig a hole just as deep as the existing root ball.
 It should measure about three or four times as wide as the root ball.
 Wisteria grows fast and tends to sprawl, so give each plant ten or fifteen feet of space to grow.

-Keep them away from each other and other plants.
+Keep Wisteria vines away from each other and other plants.
 If given the opportunity, these flowering vines will quickly rampage over trees and shrubs and cause their untimely demise.

-Early in the springtime, you should feed your wisteria by giving it a layer of compost.
+Early in the springtime, you should feed your climbing wisteria by giving it a layer of compost for the growing season.
 Follow this up with a two-inch layer of mulch to help hold moisture in and discourage weeds.

 In the autumn, you may want to help prepare your plant for winter by amending the soil with a couple of cups of phosphorous.
-Work it in well before putting your plants “to bed” for the winter.
+Work it in well before putting your Wisteria plants “to bed” in winter.

-Once established, wisteria fairly tolerates drought, and its roots travel far and wide.
-Moreover, you can expect your wisteria to send some roots over if a nearby garden with a regular supply of water.
+Once established, Wisteria vines tolerate drought, and its roots travel far and wide.
+Moreover, you can expect your wisteria to send some roots over to a nearby garden with a regular supply of water.